eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/get-secret-note-200.md

 title: API Challenges Solution For - GET authorized secret note 200
 seo_title: Solution: GET authorized secret note 20 | API Challenges
 description: How to solve API challenge 33 - authorized to access secret note 200
+seo_description: Use this walkthrough to solve GET authorized secret note with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---